nikolaiqa/Drafts-of-portfolio-parts/Description of the collection.md

 let placeID = pm.collectionVariables.get("place_id"); // assign the coolection variable place_id as a 'placeID'

 pm.test("Check adress", function () {
-    if (placeID != null){
+    if (placeID != null){ // If the place_id exists
-        if (address === exp_address){
-        postman.setNextRequest('Update place');
-        } else postman.setNextRequest('Delete place');
+        if (address === exp_address){ //and the current address matches the address that was set as a collection variable postman.setNextRequest('Update place'); // then next request should be 'Update place' } else postman.setNextRequest('Delete place');
     } else postman.setNextRequest(null);
 });
-// Implemented logic is: 1) If the place_id exists and the current address matches the address that was set as a collection variable then next request should be 'Update place', 2) If the place_id exists and the current address doesn't match the address that was set as a collection variable then next request should be 'Delete place', 3) If the place_id doesn't exist then running of the collection must be stopped
+// Implemented logic is: 1)  and the current address matches the address that was set as a collection variable then next request should be 'Update place', 2) If the place_id exists and the current address doesn't match the address that was set as a collection variable then next request should be 'Delete place', 3) If the place_id doesn't exist then running of the collection must be stopped
 ```